Sustainability

 System for the Regular Appointment of Fixed-Term Manufacturing Contract Employees

-NGK established a system for appointing fixed-term manufacturing contract employees to be regular employees, and 16 employees were appointed in FY2022.
+NGK established a system for appointing fixed-term manufacturing contract employees to regular employment, and 18 employees were appointed in FY2023.

 Appointment from Fixed-Term Contract Manufacturing Workers to Regular Employees